Coordinate-measuring machine: Mechanical probe

-In the early days of coordinate measurement (CMM), mechanical probes were fitted into a special holder on the end of the quill.
+In the early days of coordinate measurement, mechanical probes were fitted into a special holder on the end of the quill.
 A very common probe was made by soldering a hard ball to the end of a shaft.
-This was ideal for measuring a whole range of flat face, cylindrical or spherical surfaces.
+This was ideal for measuring a whole range of flat-face, cylindrical, or spherical surfaces.
 Other probes were ground to specific shapes, for example a quadrant, to enable measurement of special features.
 These probes were physically held against the workpiece with the position in space being read from a 3-axis digital readout (DRO) or, in more advanced systems, being logged into a computer by means of a footswitch or similar device.
 Measurements taken by this contact method were often unreliable as machines were moved by hand and each machine operator applied different amounts of pressure on the probe or adopted differing techniques for the measurement.

 A further development was the addition of motors for driving each axis.
 Operators no longer had to physically touch the machine but could drive each axis using a handbox with joysticks in much the same way as with modern remote controlled cars.
 Measurement accuracy and precision improved dramatically with the invention of the electronic touch trigger probe.
 The pioneer of this new probe device was David McMurtry who subsequently formed what is now Renishaw plc.
 Although still a contact device, the probe had a spring-loaded steel ball (later ruby ball) stylus.
-As the probe touched the surface of the component the stylus deflected and simultaneously sent the X,Y,Z coordinate information to the computer.
-Measurement errors caused by individual operators became fewer and the stage was set for the introduction of CNC operations and the coming of age of CMMs.
+As the probe touched the surface of the component, the stylus deflected and simultaneously sent the X,Y,Z coordinate information to the computer.
+Measurement errors caused by individual operators became fewer, and the stage was set for the introduction of CNC operations and the coming of age of CMMs.

-Optical probes are lens-CCD-systems, which are moved like the mechanical ones, and are aimed at the point of interest, instead of touching the material.
+Optical probes are lens-and-CCD systems, which are moved like the mechanical ones, and are aimed at the point of interest, instead of touching the material.
 The captured image of the surface will be enclosed in the borders of a measuring window, until the residue is adequate to contrast between black and white zones.
 The dividing curve can be calculated to a point, which is the wanted measuring point in space.
 The horizontal information on the CCD is 2D (XY) and the vertical position is the position of the complete probing system on the stand Z-drive (or other device component).